layershift/enscale-docs/pages/03.features/02.horizontal-scaling/docs.10.md

 * Centralise the data to a specific shared location.
 E.g. you might use Memcached or Redis as a session storage location.
 * Replicate the data across all servers, so each has its own copy.

-The appropriate strategy for your case, and its implementation, is outside the scope of this article, but you are welcome to contact our support team ([support@enscale.com](mailto:support@enscale.com)) for additional guidance on this issue.
+The appropriate strategy for your case, and its implementation, is outside the scope of this article, but you are welcome to contact our support team ([support@enscale.com](mailto:support@enscale.com)) for additional guidance on this topic.

 Enscale provides the ability to horizontally scale your application [manually](#manual-horizontal-scaling) or [automatically](#automatic-horizontal-scaling).
 With manual scaling, you can add multiple nodes of the same type or clone existing nodes via the Enscale dashboard.
 Manual scaling is useful if you expect high loads during a certain period of time and you would like to prepare your application for this in advance.